olivernn/lunr-site/source/guides/upgrading.html.md

 ---
 # Upgrading

-The 2.x versions of Lunr have a similar interface and therefore upgrading shouldn't require large changes in how searches are performed.
+The 2.x versions of Lunr have a similar interface to previous versions and therefore upgrading shouldn't require large changes in how searches are performed.
 There are however differences in how indexes are built and serialised, as well as how the interface required of pipeline functions.
 This guide will cover the major differences and show how to upgrade.

 ## Index Definition